Online Commenters Ridicule Desiigner For Peeing On Someone’s Garage Door

 — William Smothers (@BigBill916) November 22, 2017

-Some users rushed to Desiigner’s defense, and argued that “sometimes it’s hard to hold it in until you get somewhere that you can go,” which is why “they need to put more public rest rooms around” to prevent peeing in public.
+Some users rushed to Desiigner’s defense, and argued that “sometimes it’s hard to hold it in until you get somewhere that you can go,” which is why “they need to put more public restrooms around” to prevent peeing in public.
 Others argued that the rapper didn’t pee on the garage door.

 They need to put more public rest rooms around, sometimes it's hard to hold it in until you get somewhere that you can go.